This article contains affiliate links.

 Complete Uppers

 Some people like to buy complete rifles as turn-key solutions.
-I actually prefer to buy complete uppers and then handle lowers separately.
+I actually prefer to buy complete uppers and lowers separately.

-You can actually save a little money this due to excise taxes on complete weapons.
+You save a little money this way due to excise taxes on complete weapons.
 You also have a lot more configuration options of pre-built uppers ready to go.
 I’m not really going to suggest complete lowers because there are simply too many out there to choose from, but an easy answer is any of the companies I’ve mentioned so far also have stripped and complete lower receivers.
+The most common suggestion is to get something from Palmetto State Armory in a configuration that looks best to you.

 These are my suggestions for your first AR-15 project: